 It supports application in the flow of work.
 APQC’s 2026 survey found that embedding knowledge in the flow of work is the top KM user experience priority, ahead of personalization and anticipatory delivery.
 That matters because a knowledge layer is not just about storing knowledge correctly.
 It is about surfacing the right knowledge at the point of decision.

 There was a time when weak information architecture mostly resulted in employee frustration.
-People could not find the latest deck.
-They asked the same question three times in Teams.
+People could not find the latest pitch deck or they asked the same question three times in Teams.
 They recreated work that already existed.
-That was inefficient, but survivable.
+Yes, it was inefficient but survivable.

-AI changes the consequences.
-A human employee can often compensate for poor information quality with judgment, experience, and social context.
-An AI system cannot compensate in the same way.
-It scales whatever environment it is given.
-If that environment is inconsistent, under curated, or contradictory, AI does not fix the problem.
-It amplifies it.
+The issue is that AI changes the consequences.
+A human employee can often compensate for poor information quality with judgement, experience, and social context.
+An AI system cannot compensate in the same way and it will often scale whatever it is given.

 Your retrieval stack becomes brittle because it has no reliable signal for what is current, relevant, or authoritative.